adharshkamath/adharshkamath.github.io/content/posts/mathy-compiler-demo.md

 </style>
 Read more about the syntax and the expected output of the project [here](posts/mathy-compiler).

 Note: The output will have additional functions that are useful to measure the time taken.
 The code for the equations/statements you specify will be put in a function called `kernel` which will be called from the main function.

+The backend for this page is hosted on Heroku under a free tier so it's put to sleep if it's inactive for an extended duration.
+If you don't get any output even after 30-35s, please refersh the page and try once again.

 <div>
 Useful symbols: